 The programs of the School of Interdisciplinary Studies (IS) provide students with a broad learning experience.
 Because of the individualized focus and flexibility, the program is appropriate for both students preparing to enter the workplace and those planning to continue their studies.
-IS students are encouraged to customize a degree plan using two or more disciplines — a combination of business and the social sciences, for example — or they can tailor degrees in American studies or gender studies around topics of interest.
+IS students are encouraged to customize a degree plan using two or more disciplines — a combination of business and the social sciences, for example — or they can tailor degrees in American studies or healthcare studies around topics of interest.

 Bachelor of Arts: American studies, interdisciplinary studies

-Bachelor of Science: Interdisciplinary studies, healthcare studies
+Bachelor of Science: Healthcare studies, interdisciplinary studies